My Sweeten Story: An Attic Remodel is What This 1920s House Needed

 We faced another problem with sprinklers, which were required for any third-floor living space renovation.
 Cost estimates ranged from the manageable to the exorbitant.
 Our start date was pushed two months late, but our contractors put together a timeline for completion that seemed doable considering we were still living in the space.

 Now, the third floor has turned into a coveted space for our family.
 There is so much light!
 With the floors redone, light painting, recessed lighting, and new windows, the entire floor is welcoming and relaxing.
-My son’s elevated bed allows for plenty of storage bins underneath to organize his toys and a reading nook.
+My son’s elevated bed allows for plenty of storage bins underneath.
 My daughter has the perfect tween transition room, including a desk, privacy, and a creative space.
 We got a zen master bedroom and an entrance to our “own” bath.

-As I stated earlier, the project started with a much more limited scope, but because of code regulations requiring the sprinkler system and the decision to splurge of a significant amount of millwork, we went over budget.
-That being said, we as the homeowners made that decision, and were able to do so without pressure because of our Sweeten contractor’s transparency and strong communication.
+As I stated earlier, the project started with a much more limited scope, but because of code regulations requiring the sprinkler system and the decision to splurge for a significant amount of millwork, we went over budget.
+We made this decision to do so without pressure because of our Sweeten contractor’s transparency and strong communication.
 Both Dave and I were able to get all of the items on our wish list!

 This essentially makes this major renovation project #6 for us as a family.
 To be honest, I think we have at least 2 more to go (just don’t tell Dave).
 We’ll just call Sweeten.